openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 - 'Accu-Chek Insight <../Configuration/DanaRS-Insulin-Pump.html>`_
 - 'DanaR <../Configuration/Accu-Chek-Combo-Pump.html>`_
 - 'DanaRS  <../Configuration/Accu-Chek-Insight-Pump.html.html>`_
-- 'some old Medtronic Pumps <../Configuration/MedtronicPump.html>`_ (additional needed: RileyLink/Gnarl, Android Phone with BLE)
+- from version 2.4 with 'some old Medtronic pumps <../Configuration/MedtronicPump.html>`_ (additional needed: RileyLink/Gnarl, Android Phone with BLE)

-pumps.
-Details of the status of other pumps that may have the potential to work with AndroidAPS are listed on the `Future (possible) Pumps <Future-possible-Pump-Drivers.html>`_ page.
+Other pumps that may have the potential to work with AndroidAPS are listed on the `Future (possible) Pumps <Future-possible-Pump-Drivers.html>`_ page.

 If you need to choose a pump to upgrade to or buy then people often ask which to choose.
 Details of the various distributors is in `this spreadsheet <https://drive.google.com/open?id=1CRfmmjA-0h_9nkRViP3J9FyflT9eu-a8HeMrhrKzKz0>`_, please share the details of yours if not already listed.